-The unique talents of each child are identified and developed, whether they be in the classroom, in the creative arts or on the sports field.
+The unique talents of each child are identified and developed, whether they are in the classroom, in the creative arts or on the sports field.
 Their academic performance is tracked closely and reviewed regularly to ensure that they are working well and making good progress.
 Students have individual targets set for them and parents enjoy regular written and verbal reports.

-Students receive an holistic education at The Peterborough School.
+Students receive an all-round holistic education at The Peterborough School.
 We provide an environment in which boys and girls develop a sense of right and wrong.
 We promote kindness, courtesy and consideration of others.
-This is a very caring school and we believe passionately that unless children are happy they will not learn well.
+This is a caring school and we believe passionately that unless children are happy they will not learn well.
 Students mature confidently in a secure environment.

 FULLY SUPPORTED LEARNING